FOSSEE/OpenPLC/OpenPLC_version_1/Documentation/Software-Requirements.rst

 Software Requirements
 =====================

-Many software support PLC simulation in various logics.
+Many software support PLC simulation in various logic.
 The software that has been used in the subsequent sections is LDMicro, that incorporates Ladder Logic, supporting many microcontrollers, along with the AVR's ATmega16A.
 This